Servebolt/servebolt-optimizer/README.md

 ## Changelog

+#### 3.5.52
+* Added more image sizes to Image Resizer for Accelerated Domains.
+This overcomes image quality issues on sites that have minimal SRCSET image sizes implemented.

 #### 3.5.51
 * Added purge all on Customizer Update and Theme change.
 * Added error messaging for when the 'post_row_actions' actions array is invalid, and Servebolt Optmizer is unable to add purge actions to CRUD pages.